Art-A-Hack/art-a-hack.github.io/app/_projects/2015/deep-thought.md

 	<figcaption>Gathering data from a Muse headset</figcaption>
 </figure>

 The team used a Muse headset to record brainwave activity, and openFrameworks to render and manipulate the results.
-These renderings were 3D-printed and shown at the final presentation at ThoughtWorks.
+These renderings were 3D-printed and shown at the final presentation at Thoughtworks.

 <figure>
 	<img src="/images/projects/2015/deep-thought/3d-sculpture.jpg" alt="A 3D-printed sculpture of mental data" />